 3.2 Connecting to the Database Server

-A connection to a database can be made using the following statement:
+One connects to a database using the following statement:

 EXEC SQL CONNECT TO target AS connection-name USER user-name;